 How to change account password using Command Prompt

-Use these steps to change your local account password using Command Prompt:
+To change your local account password with Command Prompt, use these steps:

 Search for Command Prompt, right-click the top result, and select the Run as administrator option.

 Type the following command to list all the available accounts and press Enter:

 Type the following command to change the account password and press Enter:

 net user USERNAME *

 In the command, make sure to change

 USERNAMEwith the account name that you want to change.

 Type a new password for the user and press Enter.

 Retype the new password to confirm and press Enter.